DhruvDh/mergesort-egui/src/mergesort-lesson.md

 Remember how we made binary search faster - by eliminating half the search space at each step.
 Could we use a similar idea here?

-Well, not exactly the same way...
-In binary search, we could completely ignore one half of the array because we knew our target wasn't there.
-With sorting, we can't just ignore half the numbers - they all need to end up in the right place!

-But what if, instead of ignoring half the numbers, we sorted them separately?
+With binary search, we could ignore half the array because we knew our target wasn't there.
+With sorting, we can't ignore any numbers - they all need to end up in the right place!
+But what if, instead of ignoring half the numbers, we could somehow work on them separately?
+Let's try a simple experiment.
+What if we:

+1. Split our array in half
+2. Sort each half using our insertion sort
+3. Put them back together

 Let's think about what that might look like:

 ```
 Original:     [7, 2, 4, 1, 5, 3]